Add this page to your book

-Vegetation water supply Plants are living organisms and will only contribute in positive way to the local microclimate, if enough water is available in the soil within the root zone.
-Together with the simulation of the soil water content and the new sophisticated 3D root model, the dynamic water supply of the plant and the resulting water extraction from the soil can be calculated.
+Vegetation water supply Plants are living organisms and will only contribute in a positive way to the local microclimate, if enough water is available in the soil within the root zone.
+Together with the simulation of the soil water content and the 3D root model, the dynamic water supply of the plant and the resulting water extraction from the soil can be calculated.

 Water bodies and pounds Water bodies are represented as a special type of soil.
 The calculated processes inside the water include the transmission and absorption of shortwave radiation inside the water.
 No second energy balance is used for the ground surface of the water pool, so that heating of shallow systems is lower than under real conditions where the main source of energy is the convection from the water ground surface rather than the absorption of radiation.
 In addition, no turbulent mixing is included in the model so that the use is restricted to still waters (e.g. lakes).

 3D Plant Geometry ENVI-met supports simple vertical plants such as grass or corn, but also allows complex 3D vegetation geometries like large trees.
 All plants are treated as individual species with an integrated water balance control and heat and water stress reaction concept.